Thomas Betagh

-Thomas Betagh (1737 – 16 February 1811) was an Irish Jesuit priest, schoolteacher, and professor of languages at Pont-à-Mousson Jesuit scolasticate (France).
+Thomas Betagh (1737 – 16 February 1811) was an Irish Jesuit priest, schoolteacher, and professor of languages at Pont-à-Mousson Jesuit scholasticate (France).
 Betagh established a number of free schools in Dublin, which taught over 300 boys.
 These schools also provided clothing for the most destitute of the pupils, where a total of over three thousand boys had been educated.
 The schools were afterwards known as the Dr Betagh Schools.